regulondbunam/RegulonDBManual/manual/api-software/docker.md

 ## Installation Guide

-Download or copy the content of the following [docker-compose.yml file](https://github.com/regulondbunam/regulondb-app-docker/blob/main/docker-compose.yml) (the repo can be cloned but this is the only file needed)
+Download or copy the content of the following [docker-compose.yml file](https://regulondbdata.ccg.unam.mx/docker/docker-compose.yml).

 Locate the file in a terminal and use the following command to get the images required from DockerHub: